thuhcsi/interspeech2021-conversational-tts/README.md

 A and B are playing mobile game.

 A: We should protect Mulan.
-Emm, that ...
+Oh that ...
 (Mulan is the name of a character in the game.)
 B (Interrupting): "I called a duck"?
 (B found a funny username in the game.)
 A (Continue): This Missy will be definetly defeated.
 (Missy is the nickname of another character in the game.)
 B: This seems to be a test server again.
 A: Our defence in the middle is crashing.
-I'm taking the mid ...
-I'm protect the middle.
+I'll take the mid ...
+I'll protect the middle.
 (A misspoken a word.)
-B (Synthesized): Wow, "Instant Hit", awesome! ("Instant Hit" is the name of a skill in the game.)
+B (Synthesized): Wow, "Instant hit", awesome! ("Instant hit" is the name of a skill in the game.)

 ### Audios